SpeechColab/Leaderboard/README.md

 </p></details>

-### How to get a model
+### To download a model
 * `Cloud` models are stored in this github repo already.
 * `Local` models (pretrained models based on open-sourced toolkits) can be downloaded via:
 	```
 	ops/pull -m <MODEL_ID>
 	```

-### How to submit a model
+### To submit a model
 Follow this [specification](HOW_TO_SUBMIT.md).
 Existing models are good references as well.

 ---

 ## 4. Benchmarking Pipeline
-With downloaded models & test sets on your machine, benchmarking pipeline can be triggered via:
+With models & test sets downloaded, you can trigger a benchmarking pipeline via:
 ```
 ops/benchmark -m <MODEL_ID> -d <DATASET_ID>
 ```